Banff Jasper Collection

 Downtown Banff with Cascade Mountain

 Among the 6,000 square kilometres of mountain wilderness in Banff National Park, you’ll find many great places to snowshoe.
 This fun activity suits any level of fitness and, like ice skating, is easy on the gear.
-Rent your shoes through SnowTips and decide on a spot using Parks Canada’s Winter Trails guide for Banff or Lake Louise.
+Rent your shoes through Snowtips Bactrax and decide on a spot using Parks Canada’s Banff guide.
 Be sure to check weather and trail reports ahead of time.

 Couple snowshoeing in the mountains